-Androgenetic Alopecia, also known as male pattern hair loss, is the most common form of hair loss accounting for 95% of hair loss in men.
+Androgenetic Alopecia, also known as male pattern hair loss, can be considered the most common form of hair loss in men.

 As the name suggests, Androgenetic Alopecia involves the action of androgens (male sex hormones), specifically DHT (dihydrotestosterone).
-Individuals with pattern hair loss have an increased sensitivity to DHT.
-DHT binds onto susceptible hair follicles, causing them to shrink.
-Over time this impacts the hair growth cycle where hair starts to thin, shorten and eventually stop growing.
+Individuals with pattern hair loss can have an increased sensitivity to DHT.
+DHT binds may onto susceptible hair follicles, which can cause them to shrink.
+Over time this can impact the hair growth cycle where hair starts to thin, shorten and eventually stop growing.

-Those with Androgenetic Alopecia, hair shedding is in excess of 100 hairs per day, as follicular miniaturisation causes the hair’s growth cycle to become progressively shorter.
-This results in significantly less hairs in the anagen phase at any given time, which is why hair shedding is more frequent in those with Androgenetic Alopecia.
+Those with Androgenetic Alopecia, hair shedding is usually in excess of 100 hairs per day, as follicular miniaturisation can cause the hair’s growth cycle to become progressively shorter.
+This can result in significantly less hairs in the anagen phase at any given time, which is why hair shedding may be more frequent in those with Androgenetic Alopecia.

 Treatments That Can Help

 Disclaimer: We are all unique.
 This means that treatment plans, the results, down time and recovery following treatment will vary from patient to patient.
 The information presented on this website should be used as a guide only.